Best Putters For High Handicappers 2026: Tested And Reviewed

 While your biological makeup (height, proportions, arm and leg length) are a major determinant to the length of your putter, putting style can be just as influential.

-There are a number of putting styles that require specific types of putters.
+Standard putters range from 33" to 35", but there are a number of putting styles that require specific types and length of putters.
 These include:

 Broomstick with traditional grip